 A Regulator Performance Framework was developed in late 2014 to support Australian Government regulators to measure and improve their performance.

-During 1 July 2015–30 June 2016 the Department undertook an assessment of achievement against the Regulator Performance Framework indicators for the Shipping Tax Incentives for the reporting period 2019-2020.
+The Department has undertaken an assessment of achievement against the Regulator Performance Framework indicators for the Shipping Tax Incentives for the reporting period 2019-2020.
 Please see the following assessment report for Shipping Tax Incentives.